When I first started using WordPress several years ago, I remember a plugin asking me for a post ID.

-You can also find a post ID by clicking on the post you want, to open up the WordPress editor.
+You can also find the post ID in the WordPress editor, which you get to by clicking on the post you want.

-Both ways are really easy to do, and it should take no more than a few seconds to find the post ID.
+Both ways are really easy to do, and it shouldn’t take more than a few seconds to find the post ID.